 Deadline: January 15, 2021

-Request online transcripts from the student’s present school from the application portal.
+Request online transcripts from the application portal.
 You can also print and complete the Request for Transcript if your school prefers a paper form.
 We must receive grades from the current semester/trimester as well as grades from the previous school year.